niekbouman/commelec-api/README.md

 *Commelec* is a control framework for modern electrical grids.
 By a "modern grid", we mean a grid involving volatile and weather-dependent sources, like wind turbines and photo-voltaic (PV) panels, loads such as heat pumps, and storage elements, like batteries, supercapacitors, or an electrolyser combined with a fuel cell.

 Commelec is a distributed real-time control framework.
+Resources and (distributed) controllers exchange control information over a packet network.

-Resources inform their local controller about their state and desired operating point by means of sending a collection of mathematical objects; we call this an *advertisement*.
-More precisely, but informally, an advertisement consists of a cost function, another set-valued function, and the common domain of those functions (which is a convex set).
+Resources inform their local controller about their capabilities, current state and desired operating point by means of sending a collection of mathematical objects; we call this an *advertisement*.
+More precisely, but informally, an advertisement consists of:
+* the capability curve of the associated inverter or generator (essentially, a convex set in the P-Q plane, where P represents active power and Q represents reactive power).
+We denote this set by `A`
+* a set-valued function defined on `A`, which aims to capture the uncertainty that is present in the process of implementing a requested *power setpoint* (i.e., a point in `A`)
+* a real-valued cost function defined on `A`.
 We use the term *resource agent* for the software agent that is responsible for communicating with the (decentralized) controller.
 Hence, one of the tasks of a resource agent is to -- typically periodically -- construct an advertisement.
 Another common task of a resource agent is to parse a *request* message sent from the controller to a resource.

 Commelec's *message format* specifies how the *requests* and *advertisements* are to be encoded into a sequence of bytes, suitable for transmission over a packet network.
 The message format is defined in terms of a [Cap'n Proto](https://capnproto.org) [schema](https://capnproto.org/language.html).
 The schema can be found [here](https://github.com/niekbouman/commelec-api/blob/master/src/schema.capnp).